MetaGenAI/metagen.ai/labs.md

 ## Community projects

 On tops of the Labs and other longer term MetaGen projects, we have a channel on [our discord](/discord) where anyone can share or collaborate on projects big or small!
 Go check them out

+- Tholin is working on open source silicon
+- BubbleBones is working on open source XR runtimes
+- hollowaya is working on XR avatars
+- and more:>